radar/guides/code-organisation.md

         └── comment.rb

-In that `comments/comment.rb` file, we might want to make use of the `User` class, to tie together a Comment and a User, for instance.
+In that `comments/comment.rb` file, we might want to make use of the `User` class also, to tie together a Comment and a User, for instance.
 An example of this would be code like this inside of `comment.rb`:

 ```ruby